CommE2E/olm/docs/olm.rst

 Olm: A Cryptographic Ratchet
 ============================

-An implementation of the cryptographic ratchet described by https://github.com/trevp/axolotl/wiki.
+An implementation of the double cryptographic ratchet described by https://github.com/trevp/axolotl/wiki.

 Notation